moetunes/dminiwm/README.md

  All accessible with keyboard shortcuts defined in the config.h file.

- * The window W at the top of the stack can be resized on a per desktop basis.
+ * The window *W* at the top of the stack can be resized on a per desktop basis.
  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.

 ###Recent Changes
 --------------

-26/11/11
+6/2/12

-	Added ability to change back to last opened desktop.
+>	Transient windows are now always floating and always on top

 ###Status
 ------